 - Roast for 20 minutes or until soft and charred bits start to appear.

-- Remove the tomatoes and set aside.
+- Remove the tomatoes and set aside to cool.

 - Once cooled, blend the tomatoes in a high-power blender to make a tomato sauce.